martinechtner/meetup_client_rails/README.md

 $ rails generate meetup_client_rails:install
 ```

-Then edit the generator to add you Meetup Api Key you can get one [here](https://secure.meetup.com/meetup_api/key/)
+Then edit the generator to add your Meetup Api Key you can get one [here](https://secure.meetup.com/meetup_api/key/)

 ## Usage